Gravitational wave memory of compact binary coalescence in the presence of matter effects: Introduction

-The GW memory effect describes the permanent displacement of an ideal GW detector --- one that is only sensitive to gravitational forces --- after a GW has passed.
-The memory appears in a linear and a non-linear form.
-The linear memory is associated with unbounded sources of GW~\cite{Zeldovich-1974,braginskii-1987}, like hyperbolic orbits~\cite{turner_will-1978} and dynamical ejecta~\cite{kyutoku-2013}, whereas the non-linear memory is produced by GWs themselves and therefore occurs in any system that radiates GWs~\cite{Christodoulou-1991,thorne-1992,favata-2008}.
-Although the final displacement is undetectable with interferometric detectors like LIGO and Virgo, the build-up of the memory over time adds a low-frequency component to GW signals that are potentially detectable.
-For a binary system, GW memory shows very slow growth in amplitude during the inspiral and a significant rise at the time of the merger, this is equivalent to a signal that is like a step-function and after applying a low-frequency cut, will be a broadband GW burst.
+The GW memory effect describes the permanent displacement of an ideal GW detector---one that is only sensitive to gravitational forces---after a GW has passed.
+The memory appears in a linear and a nonlinear form.
+The linear memory is associated with unbounded sources of GW~\cite{Zeldovich-1974,braginskii-1987}, like hyperbolic orbits~\cite{turner_will-1978} and dynamical ejecta~\cite{kyutoku-2013}, whereas the nonlinear memory is produced by GWs themselves and therefore occurs in any system that radiates GWs~\cite{Christodoulou-1991,thorne-1992,favata-2008}.
+Although the final displacement is undetectable with interferometric detectors like LIGO and Virgo, the buildup of the memory over time adds a low-frequency component to GW signals that are potentially detectable.
+For a binary system, GW memory shows very slow growth in amplitude during the inspiral and a significant rise at the time of the merger; this is equivalent to a signal that is like a step function and after applying a low-frequency cut, will be a broadband GW burst.
 In this work, we only consider the displacement memory which is the leading order memory effect \cite{Mitman:2020pbt,N1,N2}.

 In Ref. \cite{NSBHmem_21}, the distinguishability of GW signals from NSBH and BBH systems with the inclusion of the GW memory waveform was discussed.
 In this work, we extend this discussion to BNS systems.
-Since BNS systems can also have a post-merger stage that can produce memory \cite{yang-2018}, we also study the features and detectability of BNS post-merger memory.
+Since BNS systems can also have a postmerger stage that can produce memory \cite{yang-2018}, we also study the features and detectability of BNS postmerger memory.

-Since the memory signal always saturates at the low-frequency limit of the detector, it has a unique feature that allows probing sources and effects that are at higher frequency \cite{Ebersold:2020zah}, such as the BNS post-merger phase.
-However, the high noise level at lower frequencies of the detectors makes measuring memory from individual systems challenging to detect memory from a single event for the current generation of detectors and hence stacking multiple events will be needed to detect memory \cite{Review_Grant2022}.
+Since the memory signal always saturates at the low-frequency limit of the detector, it has a unique feature that allows probing sources and effects that are at higher frequency \cite{Ebersold:2020zah}, such as the BNS postmerger phase.
+However, the high noise level at lower frequencies of the detectors makes it challenging to measure memory from a single event for the current generation of detectors and hence stacking multiple events will be needed to detect memory \cite{lasky_GW150914mem, Review_Grant2022}.